-School has been back for a couple of weeks now.
-Some children can become anxious around this time of year when they do return to school, particularly so in this covid world.
+School has been back for a couple of days now.
+Some children can become anxious around this time of year when they do return to school, particularly so in this post covid world.
 All children experience some level of anxiety.
 Some of the signs include agitation, restlessness, inattention or poor focus, physical symptoms like headaches or stomach aches, withdrawal, or tantrums.
 Sometimes, your child might even refuse to engage in an activity they once enjoyed.
 Our role as parents and carers is to understand this anxiety and help children to overcome it.

 Why does this happen?
 Signals in the child’s brain perceive a threat or danger (even if there is none).
 Your child may be worried about changing teacher, the increased homework, or starting a new school.
 The body is then flooded with a stress hormone (cortisol), which causes a child to react in a certain way.
 The key is to regulate this part of the brain through sensory engagement, calming supports and thinking strategies.